zheminzhou/PEPPAN/docs/source/usage/quickstart.rst

 By default, PEPPA sets --pseudogene 0.8, therefore any gene that is >=80% of the representative gene will be assign as an "intact" gene, otherwise a "pseudogene".

-See `Parameters <parameters.rst>`_ for description of other paramters implemented in PEPPA.
+See `Parameters <parameters.rst>`_ for descriptions of other paramters implemented in PEPPA.

 --orthology <nj,ml,sbh>
 -------------------------